 The flavor of the tots is divine.
 You could eat them by the handful, as-is.
 OR… you could dip them in the most delicious creamy ketchup (highly recommended!)— just combine equal parts plain Greek yogurt with ketchup.

 Kelly is the author, recipe creator, and food photographer behind the blog Nosh and Nourish.
 She incorporates nourishing superfoods into every meal for her husband, adorable toddler, and herself (think quinoa, sweet potatoes, walnuts, kale, blueberries, etc..) and manages to keep everything tasting absolutely delicious!
-When not creating new recipes or taking pictures of them, she can be found exploring the Rocky mountains, gardening, hiking, or fly-fishing
+When not creating new recipes or taking pictures of them, you can find her exploring the Rocky mountains, gardening, hiking, or fly-fishing